-- Has annual membership dues waived; - Pays reduced (Diplomate) registration fee for the ACVIM Forum (after age 65 the fee is reduced further - see Forum Webpage for the current discounted rate); - Is listed in the ACVIM Diplomate Directory (members access only) but is not listed on VetSpecialists.com; (public website) - May not be a voting member of committees or run for office within ACVIM May not serve as PD, RA, or SD.
+Has annual membership dues waived;

+- Pays reduced (Diplomate) registration fee for the ACVIM Forum (after age 65 the fee is reduced further - see Forum Webpage for the current discounted rate); - Is listed in the ACVIM Diplomate Directory (members access only) but is not listed on VetSpecialists.com; (public website) - May not be a voting member of committees or run for office within ACVIM may not serve as PD, RA, or SD.
+(Diplomates who are planning to apply for Retired Diplomate Status should not run for office or volunteer to be on an ACVIM Committee if their retirement would occur during the expected term of that position.
+If a member retires while on a committee, they may be permitted to complete the year of their retirement as a non-voting member and then resign from the committee, even if their term is incomplete).